1/ DETERMINE WHY YOU WANT TO TRADE

 Last but certainly not least.

-Record keeping is one of the most disregarded and least attended disciplines in trading, but I recommend it very highly, in fact its essential for your progress particularly your psychological development.
+Record keeping is one of the most disregarded and least attended disciplines in trading.
+I am as guilty as many.
+However I recommend it very highly.
+In fact its essential for your progress to review.

 Every trade you do you should “write up”.